jasongregori/MFUtilities/README.md

 Files
 -----

+The iOS mini frameworks have been tested on iOS 4.3 (but should run on 4.0 as well).
+They also use ARC.

 - describe: Describe all mini frameworks in the current directory and all subdirectories
 - MFBase64: Easily base64 encode strings or data
 - MFKeychain: Easily and securely store whatever you want using the Keychain